 The discount rate used to measure the total pension liability for all plans was 7.75%.
-The projection of cash flows used to determine the discount rate assumed contributions from participating employers will be made based on the actuarially determined rates based on the Board's funding policy, which establishes the contractually required rates under Wyoming State Statutes.
+The projection of cash flows used to determine the discount rate assumed contributions from participating employers will be made based on the actuarially determined rates based on the Wyoming State Retirement Board's funding policy, which establishes the contractually required rates under Wyoming state statutes.
 Based on those assumptions, the Systems' fiduciary net position was projected to be available to make all the projected future benefit payments of current plan members.

 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payment to determine the total pension liability.

-The assumed asset allocation of the plan's portfolio, the long-term expected rate of return for each asset class, and the expected rate of return is presented arithmetically below.
-The geometric expected rate of return is presented for the overall plan.
+The assumed asset allocation of the plans' portfolio, the long-term expected rate of return for each asset class, and the expected rate of return is presented arithmetically and geometrically below over a 20-year time frame.